THU-KEG/CLEVE/README.md

 - Pre-training
 - Downstream Usage

 If you don't want to pre-train by yourself, you can use our released pre-trained roberta-large checkpoint and skip to ```Downstream Usage```.
-You can download checkpoint from [Google Drive](https://drive.google.com/file/d/1i2R2_XyD47TphVavqU2rKQB0pjNRL3l4/view?usp=sharing).
+You can download checkpoint from [Google Drive](https://drive.google.com/file/d/1i2R2_XyD47TphVavqU2rKQB0pjNRL3l4/view?usp=sharing), [Baidu Cloud](https://pan.baidu.com/s/1_fVg0Eeyigoxq72BohDxdA) (Extraction Code: d5b2).

 ## NYT Preprocessing